190 Cybersecurity Statistics to Inspire Action This Year [October 2024 Update]

 Reviewer

-Global cyber attacks continue to rise in 2024, with the average number of cyber attacks per organization per week reaching 1,308 in the first quarter of 2024.
-This is a 28% increase from the last quarter of 2023 and a 5% increase year-over-year.
+Global cyber attacks continue to rise in 2024, with the average number of cyber attacks per organization per week reaching 1,636 in the second quarter of 2024.
+This is a 30% year-over-year increase.

-As the number rises, the costs of these attacks rise as well.
-Cybercrime losses rose to a record high of $12.8 billion in 2023 and are expected to surge to $23.84 trillion by 2027.
+As the number of attacks rises, the costs of these attacks rise as well.
+Cybercrime losses rose to a record high of $12.5 billion in 2023 and are expected to surge to $13.82 trillion by 2028.

 Understanding the evolving threat landscape can help you protect your organization from costly attacks and recovery.

-We’ve compiled a list of more than 130 cybersecurity statistics that underscore the importance of a strong risk management program and security posture, particularly for small businesses and the health industry.
+We’ve compiled a list of almost 200 cybersecurity statistics that underscore the importance of a strong risk management program and security posture, particularly for small businesses and the health industry.
 Read to learn about cybercrime trends, recent attacks, and evolving threats.

 Cybercrime statistics